zincware/SymSuite/docs/source/_theory/mathematical_groups.rst

 studying operations in physics, we will often come across certain symmetries.
 These can arise in all areas from classical mechanics and quantum mechanics through general relativity and string theory.
 These symmetries allow us to make some assumptions about what it is we are studying.
 If the operators we are studying appear to form a Lie group, we can then use all the information and properties of Lie groups as mathematical tools to study our system.
-This is, it a vastly simplified summary, the benefit of identifying and understanding Lie groups.
-On a mathematical level, the benefits of Lie groups arise mostly in their underlying algebra, and so I will leave it to the algebra section to outline these.
+This is -- in a vastly simplified summary -- the benefit of identifying and understanding Lie groups.
+On a mathematical level, the benefits of Lie groups arise mostly in their underlying algebra and so I will leave it to the algebra section to outline these.

 References